wcarmon/docs/docker/local-use-case-01.md

 ## Step-6: Deploy to some shared env (eg. Dev/QA)
-- Cost: **4-30 minutes** (more if waiting for others)
+- Cost: **4-30 minutes** (*more if waiting for other Engineers*)

 ## Gotchas
-1. Shared env so may have to wait for others
+1. Shared env, so may have to wait for others
-1. Have to coordinate deployments & changes with ALL other Engineers
+1. Must coordinate deployments & data store changes with **ALL** other Engineers
-1. Might be unable to test until specific date (eg. breaking schema changes)
+1. Maybe unable to test until specific date (eg. breaking schema changes)
 1. The larger the team, the more Engineers are blocked by this
 1. Potential data conflicts when others mutate shared data stores (DB, Kafka, NFS, ...)
-1. No guarantees your code is running while testing (eg. accidental deploy, auto-deploy, ...)
+1. No guarantees your code is running while testing (eg. Another Engineer accidental deploy, auto-deploy triggered, ...)
 1. No control over settings (Environment specific & shared)
+1. Might require special permissions or Data Store Admin to make data store changes

 ## Step-7: Test your changes
 - This is the goal
-- If you made a mistake, you need to start over
+- If you made a mistake, must start over at Step-1 :-(

 --------
 # Development steps with Containerization
-- First iteration costs between **2-minutes** and **14-minutes**
+- First iteration: costs between **2-minutes** and **14-minutes**
-- Subsequent iterations cost between **1-minute** and **7-minutes**
+- Subsequent iterations: cost between **1-minute** and **7-minutes**

 ## Step-1: Write code locally
 (same as without containerization)